influxdata/ansible-collection-molecule/README.md

 ```

 > [!TIP]
 > The `molecule list` command will show multiple scenarios when run in the root of a monolithic project that also has molecule configured on individual playbooks or roles contained within it.
-Note that you will, however, still need to be in the appropriate role or playbook directory in order to successfully run these!
+Note that you will, however, still need to be in the appropriate role or playbook directory in order to successfully run these scenarios!

 # Contributing